 Beginning in grade 6, SpringBoard English Language Arts students develop and refine skills in critical thinking, close reading, writing in various genres, and doing research.

 Over the course of the program, they read and analyze a wide range of texts in genres including poetry, novels, plays, biographies, nonfiction narratives, speeches, and films.
 They also learn to write in forms including essays, personal narratives, argumentative texts such as editorials, and research papers.

 Grade 6 students:

-- Write narrative, expository, and argumentative texts.
+- Write narrative, explanatory, and argumentative texts.

 - Learn specific strategies for planning, drafting, revising, and editing their writing.